Auxiliary label

 An auxiliary label (also called cautionary and advisory label or prescription drug warning label) is a label added on to a dispensed medication package by a pharmacist in addition to the usual prescription label.
-These labels are intended to provide supplementary information regarding the safe administration, use, and storage of the medication.
-Auxiliary labels provide information which can augment but not replace verbal counselling from a pharmacist.
+The purpose of these labels is to offer additional information about the safe administration, use, and storage of the medication.
+While auxiliary labels can enhance understanding, they should not be considered a substitute for verbal counseling from a pharmacist.

 History

 Auxiliary labels became popular during the second half of the nineteenth century.

 In 2013, the first recommendations for auxiliary label usage in the United States were published as USP Chapter <17>.
 This included a recommendation to limit the use of auxiliary labels to evidence-based labels with critical information, and without pictures unless evidence shows increased efficacy when a picture is used.
 It is further recommended that labels are placed in a manner obvious to the patient without having to turn or rotate the package.